briwilcox/todoist-gpt-assistant/README.md

 Clone this repository or download the source code.
 Install the required dependencies using pip:

-## Installation

-Clone this repository or download the source code.
-Install the required dependencies using pip:

 ```
 pip install openai configparser todoist_api_python colorama argparse tqdm
 ```